-Most local jurisdictions are protected from legal action related to injury on public land (including parks, sidewalks, etc.) or water.
-State sovereign immunity waiver statutes provide that there is generally no liability for the state unless, and only to the extent that, the state waives its immunity.
+Most local jurisdictions have immunity from legal action related to injury on public land (including parks, sidewalks, etc.) or water.

+State Sovereign Immunity Waiver Statutes provide that there is generally no liability unless, and only to the extent that, the state waives its immunity.

 A higher level of protection may be effected by an additional agreement, such as a recreation easement, when recreation is added as one of the functioning purposes of an otherwise dangerous obstacle.
-Here is an example:
+For example:

-After a large flood in the town of Lyons, Colorado on Saint Vrain Creek, the town coordinated with the state to build a kayaking 'play wave' as part of the reconstruction efforts.
-Most of the surrounding land was owned by the town of Lyons for park purposes, but a ditch company owned an easement for its diversion structure and fee-simple ownership for the land under the ditch and inlet structure.
+After a large flood in the town of Lyons, Colorado initiated mitigation efforts on Saint Vrain Creek, the town coordinated with the state to build a kayaking 'play wave' as part of the reconstruction efforts.

+Most of the surrounding land was owned by the town of Lyons for park purposes, but a ditch company had an easement for its diversion structure and fee-simple ownership for the land under the ditch and inlet structure.

 This recreational use easement limited the ditch company's liability and increased protection in the case of an injury.